-Community Responses: The Hardest Part of Living with HIV
+Community Views: The Hardest Part of Living With HIV

 There is not a single diagnosis out there that is easy to accept, and HIV is no different.
-Unfortunately, HIV can be difficult to live with because so many myths and misperceptions still exist about the virus.
-The public largely does not understand what it means to be HIV positive, or what it means to be friends with or date someone who is living with the chronic condition.
+Unfortunately, HIV can be difficult to live with since so many myths and misconceptions about the virus still exist.
+The public largely does not understand what it means to be HIV positive or what it means to be friends with or date someone who is living with the chronic condition.

 Understanding what it means to live with HIV